-- 25. The Chairman requested the project proponent to provide supplementary information on the following 7 aspects within two weeks' time - - (i) detailed written responses to all 75 negative public comments on the proposed project.
+34. The Chairman requested the project proponent to provide supplementary information on the following 7 aspects within two weeks -

+(i) detailed written responses to all 75 negative public comments on the project.
 The project proponent might group similar comments into categories.
-Most importantly, the project proponent must address any errors in the EIA report as identified by the public; - (ii) light pollution simulations with suggested mitigation measures, in particular the location(s) of the single aspect buildings should be clearly marked in the relevant map / diagram of the project; - (iii) details on the assessment of cumulative human disturbances with suggested mitigation measures; - (iv) bird distribution maps illustrating their presence, especially those species of conservation interest, in the project site to serve as the baseline; - (v) a modified project timeline, taking into consideration different elements such as the time required to acquire the land, to make the programme more realistic; - (vi) more details about the EM&A Plan, especially on how to measure the effectiveness of the enhanced wetland for increasing the biodiversity, such as by stating the number and targeted species to set the baseline for monitoring the effectiveness of different habitats over time; and - (vii) written responses to address those major issues and comments made by the EIASC Members at the meeting. - 26.
-Mr M Y Wan thanked Members for their comments on the project which would be taken into consideration.
-The supplementary information requested by Members would be submitted once ready.
+Most importantly, the project proponent must address any errors in the EIA report as identified by the public;

+- (ii) light pollution simulations with suggested mitigation measures, in particular the location(s) of the single aspect buildings should be clearly marked in the relevant map / diagram of the project; - (iii) details on the assessment of cumulative human disturbances with suggested mitigation measures; - (iv) bird distribution maps illustrating their presence, especially those species of conservation interest, in the project site to serve as the baseline; - (v) a modified project timeline, taking into consideration different elements such as the time required to acquire the land, to make the programme more realistic; - (vi) more details about the EM&A Plan, especially on how to measure the effectiveness of the enhanced wetland for increasing the biodiversity, such as by stating the number and targeted species to set the baseline for monitoring the effectiveness of different habitats over time; and - (vii) responses to the major issues and comments made by the EIASC Members at the meeting.

+35. Mr M Y Wan thanked Members for their comments.
+The supplementary information requested would be submitted once ready.